darkobits/formation/packages/formation/src/components/Errors/README.md

 Now, business logic lives in the controller, presentation and strucutre in the template.
 The template does not bloat if we need to add new validation rules, and styles for validation errors can be written once per application instead of once per form.

-Note that `validators` are nothing special.
-Formation provides several common validators for convenience, but a validatior can be any function that returns a boolean.
+Note that `validators` here are nothing special; Formation provides several common validators for convenience, but a validatior can be any function that returns a boolean.

+The `Errors` component also facilitates setting custom error messages on controls that may not be known until runtime.
+For more information about setting custom error messages, see [Submitting](/packages/formation/src/components/Form#submitting).

 ## Additional Resources